tezos/tezos-mirror/docs/developer/proposal_testing.rst

 User-activated update
 ~~~~~~~~~~~~~~~~~~~~~

-The current protocol alpha supports self-amending through a voting
+The current protocol Alpha supports self-amending through a voting
 procedure, however we'd like to test our migration without waiting 3
 months.
 Other than amendments driven by the protocol, Tezos supports